marcduiker/azure-functions-university/lessons/http.md

 ### Steps

-1. Create the Function App by running `AzureFunctions: Create New Project` in the VSCode Command Palette (CTRL+SHIFT+P).
+1. In VSCode, create the Function App by running `AzureFunctions: Create New Project` in the Command Palette (CTRL+SHIFT+P).
 2. Browse to the location where you want to save the function app (e.g. _AzureFunctions.Http_).

     > 📝 __Tip__ - Create a folder with a descriptive name since that will be used as the name for the project.